Manoa Campus

 CHALLENGE

-UH Manoa wanted to transform its traditional, western-planned campus into a Native Hawaiian Place of Learning within the backdrop of a colonial-era institution.
-The university also needed to expand enrollment within the physical and financial constraints of its taxpayer-funded capital program.
+The largest University of Hawaii campus across the Hawaiian island chain, UH Manoa, wanted to transform its traditional, western-planned campus from representing a colonial-era institution into a Native Hawaiian Place of Learning.
+Furthermore, The university sought to expand enrollment within the physical and financial constraints of its taxpayer-funded capital program.

 APPROACH

-Through extensive engagement with all levels of the campus community, MKThink led the development of guiding principles and planning objectives to guide the university transformation towards a ‘Native Hawaiian Place of Learning’.
+MKThink informed their strategic design framework with both user and spatial data.
+Through extensive engagement with all levels of the campus community, MKThink led the development of guiding principles and planning objectives to navigate the university transformation.

 RESULT

-The long-range plan supports 10% enrollment growth, particularly among Native Hawaiians, over 20 years while reducing campus square footage by 1,000,000 square feet.
-MKThink’s strategy to recapture, consolidate, and activate indoor and outdoor campus spaces helped the university avoid over $600 million in new construction costs and reduce its deferred maintenance backlog by $150 million.
+MKThink created a long-range plan that supports 10% enrollment growth, particularly among Native Hawaiians, over 20 years while reducing campus square footage by 1,000,000 square feet.
+The strategy to recapture, consolidate, and activate indoor and outdoor campus spaces helped the university avoid over $600 MM in new construction costs and reduce its deferred maintenance backlog by $150 MM.

-Since the framework was introduced, UH Manoa has been able to improve classroom utilization from 17 to 30 hours per week while improving administrative space occupant density by 64%.
+Since the framework was introduced, UH Manoa has improved classroom utilization from 17 to 30 hours per week while improving administrative space occupant density by 64%.

 CLIENT